-E: This week’s idea is prospecting.
-Well a little more aggressive prospecting.
-In fact Fanatical Prospecting.
-This is a book you asked me to read by Jeb Blount.
-Josh why did you want me to read this book?
+Erick: And this, uh, this week's idea is prospecting.
+Well, a little more like aggressive prospecting.
+In fact, Fanatical Prospecting.
+This is a book that you actually asked me to read by Jeb Blount and Josh, why did you want me to read this book?

-J: I thought that there were some really strong take aways from the book and he’s got a very good sales background.
-I thought it could help us learn from someone at the top of their game.
+Josh: I thought there are some really strong takeaways from the book.
+Uh he's Jeff's got a really good sales background.
+He runs a sales consultancy, and I just thought it could help us learn from someone that's really at the top of the game.

-E: I’d like to do a 2 part episode on this.
-We’ll get your thoughts and mine after I finish it.
-I am a solid third of the way done with it now.
-What were some of your bigger takeaways from this book?
+Erick: I'd like to do a two-part episode on this.
+We'll get your thoughts and mine after I finish, I'm a solid third into this right now.
+And so what, what are some of your bigger takeaways from this book?

-J: My two big ones were protecting the golden hours and the 90 day rule.
+Josh: The two that really got to me were the concept of protecting the golden hours and the 90 day rule.

-E: Again, I don’t overly read books unless you tell me to.
-The main reason is I feel like as a business owner, if you tell me to read something, there is something you want me to take back to our business.
-I don’t like reading without taking action.
-From this book what is something you feel like we need to implement?
+Erick: And again, I don't overly read books unless you tell me to.
+And so the main reason I feel like as a business owner, you tell me to read something, is there something you want me to take back to your business?
+So I don't like reading without taking action.
+What is something from this book you want me to implement in my job?

-J: I think that we need to make sure we’re paying attention to is the 90 day rule.
-We’re in a part marketing and part direct sales organization so to always be prospecting.
-The 90 day rule states that if you have a sales slowdown it is because you let your foot off the pedal 90 days ago.
-Remember Glen Gary Glenn Ross – Coffee’s for closers!
+Josh: So I think we really need to make sure that we're paying attention to the 90 day rule to start with we're a part marketing and part direct sales organization.
+So always be prospecting the 90 day rule states that if you have a sales slow down, it's because you let your foot off the pedal.
+About 90 days ago, you remember Eric, Glen, Gary, Glen Ross, coffee's for closers

-J: It has been one of the better sales books that i’ve read.
-One of those that feels like common sense, after you’ve read it.
+Josh: Um, honestly, it's been one of the better sales books that I've read.
+Uh, it kind of feels like common sense, but after you've read it.

-J: Thank you for listening to this episode.
-If you know a startup that could use our random advice and thoughts have them subscribe and leave a review on iTunes.
+Josh: Great.
+Thanks you for listening to this episode.
+If you don't start up the could use our random advice and thoughts, have them subscribe and leave a review on iTunes.